eliird/ared/README.md

 # Emotion Detection Model

-This ared library can be used to detect emotion of a social scenario from either video or audio
+This ared library is a multimodal emotion detection library.
+You can use it to detect emotion of the speaker using text, audio and visual information.

 # Model
 The weights for the models used in the video can be downloaded form [here](https://drive.google.com/drive/folders/190PTe_n33NAxBpr7JslZ-2iNr1Mxx0La?usp=sharing)